-In certain driving under the influence cases, the arresting officer will request a urine sample, rather than just submitting the driver to a breath test.
+In certain DUI cases, the arresting officer will request a urine sample instead of, or in addition to submitting to a breath test.
 When the driver takes the initial breath test and blows under the legal limit of 0.08, the officer can ask for more testing if he or she has reason to believe the person is in fact under the influence.

 When the arresting officer suspects that the impairment is caused by a chemical or controlled substance, a urine test may be used.
-The urine test results generally are considered to be far less accurate than blood tests in measuring chemicals or controlled substances in the body.
+The urine test results are generally viewed as less accurate than blood tests in measuring chemicals or controlled substances in the body.
 Additionally, urine tests are not an accurate way of measuring alcohol in the system.
-Nevertheless, law enforcement agencies use urine test instead of blood test because they are generally easier to obtain and far less expensive.
+Nevertheless, law enforcement agencies may use urine tests instead of blood tests because they are generally easier to obtain and far less expensive.

-Chemical test results can have a huge impact on the criminal penalties of a DUI case.
-Often times, they are the strongest evidence used against the driver.
-If you have been charged with a DUI and a urine test was used, contact a skilled Tallahassee DUI defense attorney at Pumphrey Law.
+Chemical test results can have a huge impact on the penalties in a DUI case.
+In many cases, DUI testing is the strongest evidence used against the driver.
+If you have been charged with a DUI and a urine test was used, contact a skilled Tallahassee DUI defense attorney at Pumphrey Law Firm.
 Your defense attorney may be able to effectively challenge the results of the urine test at trial, or have the evidence thrown out entirely.

 The attorneys at Pumphrey Law have years of experience representing clients in DUI urine test cases throughout Tallahassee and the surrounding areas, including Quincy, Crawfordville, Monticello, Woodville and Bristol.
 Call (850) 681-7777 to discuss how an attorney can help you fight the results of a urine chemical test.

-Law enforcement officers will request a urine sample when the driver submits to a breath test and the reading is less than .08, the legal limit, or when there is probable cause to suspect the driver is impaired by chemicals or controlled substances.
+Law enforcement officers may request a urine sample when the driver submits to a breath test and the reading is less than the legal limit of .08, or when there is probable cause to suspect the driver is impaired by chemicals or controlled substances.

 Before requesting a urine test, the officer should read the implied consent warning concerning a urine test.
 Refusing a urine sample, even after the driver has submitted a breath test, may constitute as a refusal to submit to a chemical test.
 In those cases, the officer often will complete an Affidavit of Refusal to Submit to Breath, Urine or Blood Test form.